Jericho26/Python-Project/README.md

 - **Overall Impression:** 4

 <p align="justify">
- These ratings signify our assessment of the project's performance in specific domains.
-We are committed to ongoing improvement and value your suggestions for potential enhancements in the future.
+ These ratings signify my assessment of the project's performance in specific domains.
+I am committed to ongoing improvement and value your suggestions for potential enhancements in the future.
 </p>